Towards the Anonymization of the Language Modeling: Introduction

-Although a large number of works only exploit NER to pseudonymize documents~\cite{speicher2024understandingmemorisationllmsdynamics}, pseudonymization is not sufficient for text anonymization~\cite{pilan2022textanonymizationbenchmarktab}.
-Indeed, a link between an individual and their data can be found from indirect identifying information.
-Therefore, these indirect identifiers must also be protected (e.g., removed) in order to better anonymize texts.
-This operation cannot rely on a classification or NER task as there is no a priori information to identify these indirect identifiers, it depends on the context and the dataset considered.
-To our knowledge, no NLP model training methodology has been proposed for taking into account indirectly re-identifying information in the protection of medical reports or documents from other domains.

-The need for information sharing in the medical field goes beyond data sharing and now concerns learning models.
-As language models specialized on clinical reports improves their performance for downstream clinical NLP tasks~\cite{huang2020clinicalbertmodelingclinicalnotes,labrak2023drbertrobustpretrainedmodel,dura2022learningstructuresfrenchclinical}, some hospitals or healthcare centers also want to be able to share pre-trained models specialized and fine-tuned on their own data with other medical centers.
-For example, a hospital specialized in oncology may train a classification model with its own data and would like to share this model with other hospitals.
-In this context, the model specialized with the medical reports of the first hospital must not be able to regurgitate sensitive data used during its specialization (or return any other information allowing to deduce them) when it will be used by the second hospital.
+With the rise of Machine Learning (ML) and the advent of Natural Language Processing (NLP), the need for information sharing in hospitals now concerns learning models.
+As pre-trained Large Language Models (LLMs) specialized and fine-tuned on specific clinical reports improve their performance for downstream NLP tasks~\cite{huang2020clinicalbertmodelingclinicalnotes,labrak2023drbertrobustpretrainedmodel,dura2022learningstructuresfrenchclinical}, many hospitals wish to share their models.
+In this context, the model fine-tuned with the specific corpus must not regurgitate personal and sensitive data used during its specialization (or return any other information allowing to deduce them) when it will be used once shared.
 The attack surface on models trained on personal and highly sensitive data is still poorly understood~\cite{10.1145/3531146.3533088,lehman-etal-2021-bert,duprieu:hal-04782667}.
-A number of threats are related to the memorization and possible leakage of sensitive information used during model training.
-There are some known privacy vulnerabilities involving training data associated with learning models, such as memorization, data reconstruction, and membership inference (i.e., identifying elements used during the training or the fine-tuning).
+A number of threats are related to the memorization and possible leakage of personal information used during the initial training or the fine-tuning of the model, such as the membership inferences~\cite{tao2025tokenlevelinformiastrongermembership} (i.e., identifying elements used during the training or the fine-tuning).